twilson63/permaweb-cookbook/docs/src/getting-started/README.md

 The Cookbook is designed in a way that makes it easy for new Permaweb developers to contribute.
 Even if you don't know how to do something, contributing to the cookbook is a great way to learn!

 Check out all open issues here.
-Contribution guidelines here. if you find the cookbook is missing a concept, guide or reference, please add an issue.
+Contribution guidelines here.
+If you find the cookbook is missing a concept, guide or reference, please add an issue.

 [Read More](contributing.md)